juliuszint/master_thesis/source/fundamentals.rst

 additional enhancements, including greater flexibility in the selection of supported algorithms [29]_ (chap.
 1) .
 For the purposes of this thesis, only version 1.2 will be used to minimize the number of variables involved.

-..
-[29] Will Arthur, David Challener, Kenneth Goldman A Practical Guide to TPM 2.0, 01/2015

 TPM-Owner und Storage Root Key
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~